Cartilage Piercings: Guide & Images

 After your shower, don’t rub it dry.
 Gently pat it dry with a clean bath towel, and you might also want to put a towel over top of your pillowcase so that any drainage or blood in the first week doesn’t stain your pillowcase.

-If your cartilage piercing is on your nose, you’re going to have to proceed with caution when it comes to your daily facial care routine.
+If you have a nose cartilage piercing, you’re going to have to proceed with caution when it comes to your daily facial care routine.
 You’ll have to watch out when you apply any make-up.
 The last thing you want to do is get some cosmetics into the piercing site.
 Cosmetics that have already been used can have a ton of bacteria in them.
 That won’t be good for your piercing.

 If it’s summertime when you have your piercing done, be prepared to hit the shade.
 If you end up with a sunburn on your ears or nose, you’re going to deeply regret it.
 It will be painful and you’ll have to limit the after-sun products you put on your skin for relief.
 Plus, the extra irritation to the skin may slow down your healing time.

 How Long Does A Cartilage Piercing Take To Heal?

 You’re going to have a bit of a wait on your hands when it comes to the time it takes for a cartilage piercing to heal.
 Cartilage healing is more involved than a simple skin piercing is.

 As with the pain level, there is no magic number of days that you reach until you’re fully healed.
 It depends on your general health, how well you take care of your piercing and how your body responds to the piercing.

 Still, you can expect a recovery time of somewhere from 4 months to a year overall with a cartilage piercing.